alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] We can use DoHex architecture for frontend, backend and embeded applications.

+* DoHex allows us to develop our application as a monolith and deploy it
 * DoHex enable us to start implementation of our application as a monolith then refactor it to microservices application by reasonable effort.